Emma sighs. She hasn't worn a watch since she was seventeen and so has no way of knowing whether the Mayor's accusation rings true.

 Emma follows Regina over to the twin sofas that sit by the hearth with a mixed sense of anticipation and apprehension.
-She feels oddly shy at the arranged formality of their evening, and runs her finger over the seam of the couch thoughtfully as the brunette goes about searching the narrow drawer of her liquor cabinet for a bottle opener.
-The heavy silence which accompanies the older woman's search has the Sheriff clearing her throat while she struggles with her own stubborn nature to try and hold a regular conversation.
+She feels oddly shy in the face of the arranged formality of their evening, and runs her finger over the seam of the couch thoughtfully as the brunette goes about searching the narrow drawer of her liquor cabinet for a bottle opener.
+The heavy silence which accompanies the darker woman's search has the Sheriff clearing her throat while she struggles with her own stubborn nature to try and hold a regular conversation.

 "You look very nice."

-The Mayor turns round to regard her guest with surprise- casual compliments free of innuendo not something she'd thought the blonde had in her- and glances down at her attire thoughtfully.
+The Mayor turns round to regard her guest in surprise- casual compliments free of innuendo not something she'd thought the blonde had in her- and glances down at her attire thoughtfully.

 "Thank you, Miss Swan...
 As do you."

-Locating the corkscrew and opening a darkened glass bottle of vintage wine with an audible pop, the brunette pours the intensely red liquid into a delicate crystal glass.
+Locating the corkscrew and opening a dark glassed bottle of wine with an audible pop, the brunette pours the intense red merlot into a delicate crystal glass.
 Turning to Emma, she offers her a polite smile- the perfect hostess- before making her way over to the door.